 I probably should create one for a nonwork day – so far I literally work every day.
 Gotta remember to chill.
-Anyone else having trouble with allowing themselves to have rest?
+Is anyone else having trouble with allowing themselves to have rest?

 A great example that shows that to create a beautiful spread you don’t need much, just a few pens.